grayhack19992607/programmers-calculator/README.md

 # programmers-calculator
-This is a pure pyhton calculator with libraries to design UI, This show how you can create simple application in python so that it can be render on windows.This calculator is design for windows.
+This is a pure python calculator with libraries to design UI, This show how you can create simple application in python that is design to run for windows.